george-toka/Uni---WebDev-Projects/README.md

 # WebDev-Projects
 <h3> Online Voting System + back-end/database manipulation </h3>

+<p style="text-align:center;">---REFER TO SHOWSCASE FOLDER TO VIEW MINI CLIPS OF THE FINAL RESULT---</p>
 In the context of my university course "Databases" each team was expected to pick a topic, (or come up with their own) of which they would create an SQL Database.
 The flow of the individual tasks was to first create an entity-relationship diagram & its referential integrity diagram.
 Then using PuTTY, implement the Database based on the final structure and familiarise ourselves with the SQL syntax and capabilities.